-Figure 36.
+Figure 34.
 Removing the heat sink and fan assembly

-7. Lift the heat sink and fan assembly off the system board.
+7. Lift the failing heat sink and fan assembly off the system board.

 - You might have to gently twist the heat sink and fan assembly to free it from the microprocessor. - Do not touch the thermal grease while handling the heat sink and fan assembly. - 8.
 Position the new heat sink and fan assembly on the system board so that the four screws are aligned with the holes in the system board.
 Ensure that the heat sink and fan assembly cable faces toward the microprocessor fan connector on the system board. - 9.
-Tighten the four screws to secure the new heat sink and fan assembly in the following sequence.
+Follow the following sequence to install the four screws to secure the new heat sink and fan assembly.
 Do not over-tighten the screws. - a.
-Partially tighten screw 1, fully tighten screw 2, and then fully tighten screw 1. - b.
-Partially tighten screw 3, fully tighten screw 4, and then fully tighten screw 3. - 10.
+Partially tighten screw 1, then fully tighten screw 2, and then fully tighten screw 1. - b.
+Partially tighten screw 3, then fully tighten screw 4, and then fully tighten screw 3. - 10.
 Connect the heat sink and fan assembly cable to the microprocessor fan connector on the system board.
-See "Parts on the system board" on page 8.
+See "Parts on the system board" on page 5.